gregsmi/seqr-deploy/README.md

 Both the Azure Container Registry and Azure Storage account associated with the deployment are necessarily placed outside of the VNet as they must be accessible to GitHub to permit execution of the GitHub actions that build/push docker images associated with the application and store the metadata necessary for deployment.
 Both authentication and authorization for these actions is handled by AAD.

-The infrastructure deployed by this repository is configured to comply with [CIS Microsoft Azure Foundations Benchmark v1.4.0](https://learn.microsoft.com/en-us/azure/governance/policy/samples/cis-azure-1-4-0) (TODO: anything about tenant or sub level requirements here that are out of scope for the terraform?) with the following exeptions.
+The infrastructure deployed by this repository is configured to comply with [CIS Microsoft Azure Foundations Benchmark v1.4.0](https://learn.microsoft.com/en-us/azure/governance/policy/samples/cis-azure-1-4-0) with the following exceptions.

-- *Ensure Default Netowrk Access Rule for Storage Accounts is Set to Deny* - This is necessary to permit GitHub actions to access the storage account associated with the deployment
+- *Ensure Default Network Access Rule for Storage Accounts is Set to Deny* - This is necessary to permit GitHub actions to access the storage account associated with the deployment
 - *Ensure 'Enforce SSL connection' is set to 'ENABLED' for PostgreSQL Database Server* - This control is not necessary as the Postgres server is not exposed to the public internet and TLS termination is handled by the Kubernetes cluster's ingress controller.

 While the above measures are intended to minimize risk of unwanted access to the application or associated resource, deployments based on this repository are intended for development purposes only and should not be used for production workloads.
 Further security review may be necessary before deploying to production.